-- All teachers are responsible and accountable for the progress and development of pupils in their class, including where pupils access support from support staff or specialist staff. - All children will have access to high quality teaching in all classes which is differentiated for individual pupils to meet all children's needs whether they have special educational needs or not. - The policy sets out the belief that additional intervention and support cannot compensate for a lack of good quality teaching.
-Where children's learning does not respond to this high quality first teaching then they will be assessed for additional support and added to the school SEND register. - All children's progress and attainment is regularly and carefully reviewed along with the quality of teaching they receive.
-This review includes a review of support for improving teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of SEND most frequently encountered. - Where a concern is raised, the teacher, along with the SENCO, parents, carers and the child (age appropriate) will work together to analyse all the information available about the pupil's strengths and areas for development.
+- All teachers are responsible and accountable for the progress and development of pupils in their class, including where pupils access support from support staff or specialist staff. - All children will have access to high quality teaching in all classes which is adapted for individual pupils to meet any additional needs. - Where children's learning does not respond to this high quality first teaching then they will be assessed for additional support and added to the school SEND register. - All children's progress and attainment is regularly and carefully reviewed along with the quality of teaching they receive.
+This review includes a review of support for improving teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of SEND most frequently encountered. - Where a concern is raised, the teacher, along with the SENCO, parents, carers and the child (age appropriate) will work together to analyse all the information available about the pupil's strengths and areas which the child needs additional support.